How to Use Support and Resistance Levels

 Most traders use support and resistance and a trading strategy.
 This is one of the basic trading methods used by traders globally.
 It can be used to limit risks, set limit orders such as stop loss, and specify the present condition of the market.
 The most common support and resistance trading strategies are opening a long position when the price of a trade closes in on the support level.
 A short position is opened when the price of trade moves closer to the resistance level.
-However, traders must wait for a trend confirmation before opening a position.
+However, traders must wait for trend confirmation before opening a position.

-Another support and resistance trading strategy used is setting Stop-loss below support and setting profit target above resistance.
+Another support and resistance trading strategy used is setting the Stop-loss below support and setting the profit target above resistance.
 This trading strategy enables traders to close quickly if the price moves past support and resistance levels.
 However, before opening a trade consider the risk required and also your profit target.
 All these factors should be the basis for setting your entry and exit points.

 Breakout Trading Strategy